oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/0-introduction.md

 ## Acknowledgments

 - Created By/Date - William (Bud) Endress, Product Manager, Autonomous Database, January 2023
-- Special thanks to Mike Matthews, ADB Product Management, for his excellent editing
+- Special thanks to Mike Matthews, ADB Product Management, for his excellent editing.
 - Last Updated By - William (Bud) Endress, January 2023

 Data about movies in this workshop were sourced from **Wikipedia**.